joshbegley/nyt-latest/README.md

 **Cubs-Brewers Game 3 takeaways: Chicago bends but doesn't break to force Game 4**\
-`Milwaukee struck first but the Cubs were able to respond with four runs of their own to force another game of playoff baseball.`\
+`Milwaukee struck first but the Cubs responded with four runs of their own to win 4-3 and force another NLDS game at Wrigley Field.`\
 https://nytimes.com/athletic/6701817/2025/10/08/cubs-brewers-game-3-score-results-takeaways-playoffs-mlb/

 **How to watch Bills vs. Falcons: Time, TV, streaming**\